Pirates of the Caribbean: On Stranger Tides: Plot

-The Revenge sails to Whitecap Bay, where Blackbeard's crew successfully captures the mermaid Syrena.
-Barbossa, Gibbs, and some of the British crew are forced to continue on foot after their ship is attacked by mermaids.
-Syrena was carried, at first, by Blackbeard's crew in a glass tank until both dropped, and the mermaid's tail turned into legs.
-Seeing that she cannot walk, Philip offers to carry Syrena.
-Blackbeard sends Jack to get the chalices, taking his magic compass as a bargaining chip.
+The Revenge sails to Whitecap Bay, where Blackbeard's crew captures the mermaid Syrena.
+Barbossa, Gibbs, and some of the British crew continue on foot after the Providence is attacked by mermaids.
+Syrena's tail becomes legs after being out of water; seeing that she cannot walk, Philip offers to carry Syrena.
+After their newfound love is used to extract the mermaid's tear, Syrena is left to die.
+Blackbeard sends Jack to get the chalices, taking the latter's magic compass.
 Jack and Barbossa meet on the Santiago, but find the chalices have been taken by the Spanish.
-Retrieving the chalices, Barbossa details Blackbeard's attack on the Pearl, which led to the loss of his leg via self-amputation and his desire for revenge.
-After Blackbeard and Angelica use Philip and Syrena's love to extract the mermaid's tear.
-Syrena is left to die, with Philip forced to go with the crew.
-Jack returns to Blackbeard, giving him the chalices in exchange for Jack's compass, which Jack sends Gibbs off with.
+Before retrieving the chalices, Barbossa reveals his true agenda: a desire for revenge against Blackbeard, detailing the attack on the Black Pearl, which Barbossa truly believes to be sunk, which led to cutting off his leg.
+Jack returns to Blackbeard, giving him the chalices in exchange for Jack's compass, which Jack sends off with Gibbs.

-All parties locate the Fountain of Youth, which led to a battle, in which Barbossa stabs Blackbeard with a poisoned sword.
+All parties locate the Fountain of Youth, which leads to a battle, in which Barbossa uses a sword he poisoned using "poisonous toads" to stab Blackbeard.
 Angelica cuts her hand on the poisoned blade.
-The Spanish arrive, throwing the chalices into a deep pool and destroying the Fountain, believing it as an abomination against God.
+The Spaniard throws the chalices into a deep pool and, believing it is an abomination against God, orders his men to destroy the Fountain.
 In the chaos, Philip frees Syrena, who gives the chalices to Jack.
-Filling the chalices with the remaining drops of water from the Fountain, adding Syrena's tear, Jack tricks Blackbeard into drinking the chalice lacking the tear.
+Filling the chalices with the remaining drops of water from the Fountain, adding Syrena's tear, Jack tricks Blackbeard into drinking the chalice lacking the tear; this earns his and Angelica's enmity.
 Angelica is healed, whilst Blackbeard dies.
-Syrena returns to an injured Philip and, after she forgives him, they kiss.
-Still entwined, the missionary not resisting the mermaid in any way, Syrena guides Philip underwater.
+Syrena returns to an injured Philip and, after she forgives him, they kiss and return underwater.

-Barbossa claims Blackbeard's ship, crew, and sword for his own, and declares himself captain of the Queen Anne's Revenge, and returns to a life of piracy.
-Jack maroons Angelica on a cay, unsure if he can trust her.
-Afterward, he reunites with Gibbs, who used Jack's compass to locate the Revenge, retrieving the bottled Black Pearl.
-In a post-credits scene, a voodoo doll of Jack created by Blackbeard washes ashore onto Angelica's cay.
+Barbossa claims Blackbeard's ship, crew, and sword for his own, and returns to a life of piracy.
+Meanwhile, Jack maroons Angelica on a small island, expressing his love and mistrust.
+Jack reunites with Gibbs, who uses the compass to locate the Revenge and retrieve the Black Pearl in a bottle.
+As they figure out how to get the Pearl out, Jack tells Gibbs he's determined to continue living the pirate's life.

+In the post-credits scene, the voodoo doll of Jack created by Blackbeard washes ashore and is picked up by Angelica, who smiles.